Updated: June 23, 2025- 10 min read

 — Nick Mehta, CEO at Gainsight, in the Digital User Journeys Playbook

-By focusing on this one crucial aspect, you can trigger a positive domino effect for your product.
+By focusing on product experience, you can trigger a positive domino effect for your product.

 User Flow Template